 Being one of many in massive multiplayer online role playing games (MMORPG).

-When Video Games Became More than Just a Game
+When Video Games Became More Than Entertainment

 Playing video games eventually evolved into something more than just mind-numbing fun.
 It was an outlet to spend time with my best friend, my brother, and my dad.